git/git.github.io/rev_news/drafts/edition-54.md

     [almost](http://www.catb.org/~esr/reposurgeon/features.html)
     [exclusively](http://www.catb.org/~esr/reposurgeon/dvcs-migration-guide.html)
-    focused on transitioning between different version control systems (cvs, svn, hg, bzr, git, etc.), and in particular handling the myriad edge and corner cases that arise in transitioning from CVS or SVN to a DVCS.
+    focused on transitioning between different version control systems (CVS, SVN, Hg, Bazaar, Git, etc.), and in particular handling the myriad edge and corner cases that arise in transitioning from CVS or SVN to a DVCS.
   * Provides very thorough reference-style documentation; if you read all